-Potential Ecosystem Effects.
-Short-term, direct exposure to spills can kill organisms and alter ecosystems.
-Long-term, chronic exposure to spills and discharges, such as those from leaking pipelines, offshore production discharges, and nonpoint source pollution, can result in long-term changes to an ecosystem, although some contend these changes have been difficult to quantify and are subject to debate.
-Some have also expressed concern over the long-term effects of buried drilling wastes and injected production water on ecosystems.
+Chronic Impacts.
+Impacts to fish and wildlife and their habitat can also occur through chronic, low-level exposure from persistent contaminants in the ecosystem.
+Chronic exposure typically occurs from continuous oil releases - leaking pipelines, non-point sources (e.g., urban runoff), and production discharges, such as drilling fluids and produced waters.
+Some have expressed concern over the long-term effects of buried drilling wastes and injected production water on ecosystems.
 Drilling wastes are generally buried onshore and in some cases produced water is injected in drill holes for storage.
-Both substances contain a variety of toxic chemicals that could be hazardous to the ecosystem.
+Both substances contain a variety of toxic chemicals that could be hazardous to the ecosystem.34